erazoor/erazoor/README.md

-Bonjour 👋 Je m'appelle erazor
+Hi 👋 I'm erazor
 ===============================

-Aspirant Développeur
+Junio Developper
 --------------------

-Je suis actuellement en Bachelor Développement chez Sup De Vinci Bordeaux.
-Dans le monde de l'informatique depuis petit, je suis passionné depuis quelques années par de développement d'applications et de logiciels.
+I am currently learn computer science at school in France.
+Interested in IT since young, I'm passionate about apps development et other softwares

-*   🌍  J'habite vers Bordeaux
+*   🌍  From Bordeaux

 --------------------